Configuring the Migration

 |This file contains the key used to encrypt and decrypt files that are used to synchronize the cluster nodes|

-From version 5.0, Artifactory HA synchronizes configuration files on all cluster nodes, a change made to one of these files on any node triggers the mechanism to synchronize the change to the other nodes.
+From version 5.0, Artifactory HA synchronizes configuration files from the primary to all secondary nodes, a change made to one of these files on the primary triggers the mechanism to synchronize the change to the other nodes.

 Since changes on one node are automatically synchronized to the other nodes, take care not to simultaneously modify the same file on two different nodes since changes you make on one node could overwrite the changes you make on the other one.